TypeStrong/ts-loader/README.md

 We probably have more examples than we need.
 That said, here's a good way to get started:

 - I want the simplest setup going.
 Use "[vanilla](examples/vanilla)" `ts-loader`
 - I want the fastest compilation that's available.
-Use [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin).
+Use [fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin).
 It performs type checking in a separate process with `ts-loader` just handling transpilation.

 ### Faster Builds

 As your project becomes bigger, compilation time increases linearly.
 It's because typescript's semantic checker has to inspect all files on every rebuild.
 The simple solution is to disable it by using the `transpileOnly: true` option, but doing so leaves you without type checking and *will not output declaration files*.

 You probably don't want to give up type checking; that's rather the point of TypeScript.
-So what you can do is use the [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin).
+So what you can do is use the [fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin).
 It runs the type checker on a separate process, so your build remains fast thanks to `transpileOnly: true` but you still have the type checking.
-Also, the plugin has several optimizations to make incremental type checking faster (AST cache, multiple workers).

-If you'd like to see a simple setup take a look at [our simple example](examples/fork-ts-checker-webpack-plugin/).
-For a more complex setup take a look at our [more involved example](examples/react-babel-karma-gulp).
+If you'd like to see a simple setup take a look at [our example](examples/fork-ts-checker-webpack-plugin/).

 ### Yarn Plug’n’Play